AutoIDM/tap-clickup/README.md

 - Table name: shared_hierarchy
 - Description: Returns all resources you have access to where you don't have access to its parent.
 For example, if you have a access to a shared task, but don't have access to its parent list, it will come back in this request.
 - Primary key column(s): (No primary key column)
-- Replicated fully or incrementally: No
+- Replicated fully or incrementally: Full
 - Bookmark column(s): N/A
 - Link to API endpoint documentation: [Shared Hierarchy](https://jsapi.apiary.io/apis/clickup20/reference/0/shared-hierarchy/shared-hierarchy.html)